ark1375/K-modem_Optimization/README.md

 Welcome to Model-SA.

-This project is a simple solution for the **K-Modem Illumination Problem**.
+This project is a simple solution for the **K-Modem Illumination Problem**.<br>
-We used the Monte Carlo technique alongside with Genetics Algorithm for solving the problem.
-The code itself is written in __Java__ (Requirements are listed below) and it is heavily dependent on the JTS geometry library.
+We used the Monte Carlo technique alongside with Genetics Algorithm for solving the problem.<br> The code itself is written in __Java__ (Requirements are listed below) and it is heavily dependent on the JTS geometry library.

 This repository contains